MHBT-church/mhbt-church.github.io/content/_index.md

   #These feature icons look best if there's an even number of them.
   enable = true

-  #Accent is a colour defined in the CSS file.
+  #Accent is a color defined in the CSS file.
 Choose between 1 and 5
 #  [[feature_icons.tile]]
 #    icon = "fa-comments"
 #    icon_pack = "fas"